JoshJansenVanVuren/avavad/README.md

     bash run_segment.sh
     ```

- 2. Then regenerate the false positive and true positive rates across the development set (saved in `transformer_scores/dev/scores/`) the by running:
+ 2. Then regenerate the false positive and true positive rates across the development set (saved in `transformer_scores/dev/scores/`) by running:

     ```
     python evaluate.py